Joliet 86 School District Illinois installs 370 Plus Series from Clevertouch

-Joliet, Illinois is an urban city just south west of Chicago with a population of approximately 150,000 residents.
-Joliet Public Schools District 86 consists of a total of 21 schools, with 575 classrooms, serving approximately 11, 250 students in grades K-8.
+Joliet, Illinois is an urban city just southwest of Chicago with a population of approximately 150,000 residents.
+Joliet Public Schools District 86 consists of 21 schools, with 575 classrooms, serving approx. 11,250 students in grades K-8.
 It’s the 4th largest elementary school district in Illinois covering an area of 26.5 square miles.

 The district recently undertook a radical digital transformation of its classroom technology, installing 370 Clevertouch 65" Plus Series units under the project management of Tierney.

 John Armstrong is the Director of Technology and Information Services for Joliet Public Schools District.
-He holds a position at Cabinet level and works collabouratively with all district leadership to understand and deliver on their requirements.
-John was responsible for overseeing the entire project from acquiring the funding, decision making, installation and teacher adoption.
+He holds a position at the Cabinet level and works collaboratively with all district leadership to understand and deliver on their requirements.
+John was responsible for overseeing the entire project from acquiring the funding, decision making, installation, and teacher adoption.

 The project was managed and installed by Tierney.

 We invited John from Joliet 86 and Kathleen Santoria from Tierney to tell us more about this extensive project.

 Why is technology so important to Joliet 86 School District?

 "Technology tools can make a significant impact on student achievement if used appropriately," explains John.
 "For several years, Joliet Public Schools District 86 has been committed to leveraging technology in the classroom to improve teaching, learning, instructional outcomes, and student achievement."

 "Students live in a world of technology.
 Regardless of college or career choices, our students must be prepared to function in society and to use technology tools in their lives.
 We firmly believe that all of our students deserve the same learning opportunities, and we strive to provide equitable learning environments in each of our 21 schools."

 What were the reasons you decided to upgrade the district’s tech when you did?